 The Pescado surfs and slarves like a true hero in deep snow.

 If we haven't been clear already, let's set the record straight: the Pescado is built exclusively for soft, fresh snow.
 That doesn't mean it can't get you down a groomer in one piece, but there are notable compromises in all-mountain performance.
-If you're a few weeks past the last storm at your home mountain, you'd be better off leaving the Pescado at home and opting for a more piste-friendly ripper like the Rossignol Soul 7 HD or award winning Moment Wildcat.
+If you're a few weeks past the last storm at your home mountain, you'd be better off leaving the Pescado at home and opting for a more piste-friendly ripper like the award-winning DPS Alchemist Lotus 124.
 This ski is not a daily driver.
 It is a die-hard powder slayer, through and through.

 When the going gets deep, there may not be a better choice than the Pescado.
 With quick swing weight, massive dimensions, and otherworldly floatation, this ski is highly-tuned to perform in epic blower.
-Due to its limited versatility, we feel this ski would be best utilized on mechanically-assisted powder laps.
+Due to its limited versatility, this ski is best utilized on mechanically-assisted powder laps.
 Whether you're ripping a sled, riding a cat, or getting first chair to catch those gooey tracks in untouched snow, the Pescado will exceed your expectations for powder performance.

 Floating like no other, the Pescado had a preference for deep blower.